ranimbouraoui3/Beware_of_poisonous_mushrooms_ML/README.md

 # 🍄 Beware_of_poisonous_mushrooms - Machine Learning Project

 This project uses machine learning to classify mushrooms as **edible** or **poisonous** based on their physical characteristics.
-The dataset used is the [UCI Mushroom Dataset](https://archive.ics.uci.edu/ml/datasets/Mushroom), which contains categorical features describing each mushroom sample.
+The dataset used is the Mushrooms Dataset, which contains categorical features describing each mushroom sample.

 ## 📌 Objectives